aamik/aamik/README.md

 # Hi, I'm Aapo!

 My lifelong passion for computers has evolved into a dedicated academic and professional journey, welcome along!
+Currently embroiled in Computer Vision.

 ## 🌇 My Learning Journey